-If you’re the owner of a small business, you likely conduct some form of email marketing to help get the word out about your company.
+If you’re the female owner of a small business, you likely conduct some form of email marketing to help get the word out about your company.
 Valentine’s Day can be the perfect time to go that extra step and connect with your consumers.
 Why not try sending some Valentine-based emails out to old clients in an attempt to get them to rekindle the old business flame you once shared with them?

-Give your email marketing a theme of love or romance to build a connection to this time of year, you could do this by using a pun in the subject line, therefore further enticing your customers to interact with your offerings.
+Give your email valentines marketing theme of love or romance to build a connection to this time of year, you could do this by using a pun in the subject line, therefore further enticing your customers to interact with your offerings.
 If you travel down this route, ensure the body text of your email follows in the same footsteps of the theme, so that it can present itself as legitimate and timely.
 A subject line that doesn’t match the body text will simply look out of place.